-You've created reports, dashboards, scorecards, and datasets.
+You've created reports, dashboards, scorecards, and semantic models.
 Maybe you want to collaborate on them with your coworkers.
 Or maybe you're ready to distribute them more widely.
 What's the best way to collaborate and share them?
 In this article, we compare your options.

 Apps in the Power BI service

 - Collaborate with coworkers in workspaces to create meaningful reports and dashboards.

 - Share reports, dashboards, and scorecards from your My Workspace or another workspace.